migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

 ## How would we figure out how much each person has to pay at a larger scale?

-I am going to skip the calculations, but doing the calculations above is equivalent to each percentage giving a percentage of their salaries to pay for the survival costs of everyone, and have those survival costs equally split amongst the population.
+I am going to skip the calculations, but doing the calculations above is equivalent to each person giving a percentage of their salaries to pay for the survival costs of everyone, and have those survival costs equally split amongst the population.

 ## How would that work in practice?